eatmyvenom/dotfiles/README.md

 # dotfiles
 my linux dotfiles with my cool shit

+this image is slightly out of date but gets the point across:
 <img src="https://raw.githubusercontent.com/eatmyvenom/dotfiles/main/images/main.png">

 So basically everything here is my configs I use.
 Most of these are symlinked into other locations so that I can use them easily.